Contrast-Security-OSS/docs/content/user/agent/net/install/Installation.md

 4. To start analyzing an application, simply point your browser to the web application and use the web application as you normally would: click on links, submit forms using normal data, etc.  The .NET Contrast Agent’s sensors will gather information about the application’s security, architecture, and libraries.
 The results of the Agent’s analysis can be viewed on Contrast Team Server.

 ## Silent/Headless Installation
-The Contrast .NET Agent installer supports the following command line options below.
+The Contrast .NET Agent installer supports the command line options below.
 These options are "silent" and will not present the installer's user interface.

 * Install: ```ContrastSetup.exe -s -norestart```